Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Skilled Independent Visa

-Points-tested visa.
-No employer or state sponsorship required.
-Available to graduates in occupations on the Core Skills Occupation List (CSOL).
-Requires 65+ points.
-Nurses, engineers, IT, and accountants regularly achieve invitation.
+Points-tested, no sponsor.
+For occupations on the Core Skills Occupation List (CSOL).
+Nurses, engineers, IT and accountants regularly receive invitations.
 Age below 45.

 Subclass 190